intel-analytics/ipex-llm/ppml/trusted-realtime-ml/scala/docker-graphene/README.md

 ## How To Run
 ### Prerequisite
-To launch Trusted Cluster Serving on Graphene-SGX, you need to install graphene-sgx-driver:
+To launch Trusted Realtime ML on Graphene-SGX, you need to install graphene-sgx-driver:
 ```bash
 ../../../scripts/install-graphene-driver.sh
 ```